Get a quote

 • Statement: The Modern Slavery Statement is updated annually by key personnel and has been approved by the Board of Directors of Chapman Freeborn Holdings Limited;

 • Supplier sourcing/due diligence: assessment of slavery and trafficking risk as part of supplier due diligence process during onboarding.
-Our Compliance and Legal Departments are responsible for developing and managing our due diligence and contracting processes in this regard, and work in conjunction with our Human Resources Department in the rollout of such processes to our employees.
+Our Compliance and Legal Departments are responsible for developing and managing our due diligence and contracting processes in this regard, and work in conjunction with our People & Culture Department in the rollout of such processes to our employees.
 Modern slavery and human rights infringements are part of the searches the Compliance department investigates during the onboarding process of counterparties.

 • Training: An internal, internet based, training programme has been implemented for all employees.
 This training is intended to raise awareness and to include identification of modern slavery risks in the supply chain and to promote further transparency and improvements in managing these risks.
 In addition, an annual reminder is issued to employees concerning modern slavery.
 Further training is organized by the Compliance Department with our colleagues to ensure awareness of the risks and prevent engagement with counterparts who do not comply with legal regulations or our group’s policies.